Training quantum measurement devices to discriminate unknown non-orthogonal quantum states: Method

 These are employed to generate a random number $n_l$ from a binomial distribution with success probability $p_l$ on a sample of size $N$.
 The probability $p_l$ is estimated as $n_l/N$.
 This procedure is repeated for each state in the set $\{\rho_k\}$ and for each one of the POVMs at each iteration.
 Thereby, the average error probability is estimated as

 We consider that the measurement device implements a POVM using the direct sum extension.
 According to this, the Hilbert space ${\cal H}_s$ of the states to be discriminated is complemented with an ancilla space ${\cal H}_a$, obtaining an extended Hilbert space ${\cal H}_e={\cal H}_s\oplus{\cal H}_a$.
 The POVM is implemented by applying a unitary transformation $U$ on ${\cal H}_e$ followed by a projective measurement on ${\cal H}_e$.
-This procedure requires the least added dimensions than tensor product extension \cite{Chen}.
+This procedure requires adding fewer dimensions than the extension by means of the tensor product \cite{Chen}.
 To generate the unitary matrix $U$ we use a complex matrix $Z$ of order $dn\times d$, where $d$ is the dimension of ${\cal H}$ and $n$ is the number of states to be discriminated, and through the QR decomposition, we project it into an isometric matrix $S$, that is, a matrix such $S^\dagger S = I_{d\times d}$.
 Reshaping $S$ into a rank-3 tensor $S_{ijk}$ of size $n\times d\times d$, we can generate a full-rank POVM as $E_i = M_i^\dag M_i$, where the components of the matrices $M_i$ are $M_{i,jk}=S_{ijk}$.
-To physically realize the unitary transformation $U$ of order $dn\times dn$ one would need to fill the matrix $S$ with free parameters only determined up to unitarity.
-The average error probability $p_{err}$ can be thus regarded as a function of the complex vector ${\bm z}$ whose coefficients are given by the matrix elements of $U$, that is, we have $f(\bm z)=p_{err}({\bm z})$.
+To physically realize the unitary transformation $U$ of order $dn\times dn$ one would need to fill the matrix $S$ with free parameters determined only up to unitarity.
+The average error probability $p_{err}$ can be thus regarded as a function $f(\bm z)$ of the complex vector ${\bm z}$ whose coefficients are given by the matrix elements of $U$, that is, we have $f(\bm z)=p_{err}({\bm z})$.

-We assume that neither Alice and Bob have access to the density matrices $\{\rho_q\}$.
-Thereby, we cannot evaluate numerically the error probability $p_{err}$ or it derivatives.
+We assume that neither Alice nor Bob knows the states in $\Omega_2$.
+Therefore, we cannot numerically evaluate the error probability $p_{err}$ or its derivatives.
 Besides, given that we consider POVMs implemented by direct sum extension, the shift parameter rule can not be applied to evaluate the gradient \cite{Li2017, Schuld2019}.
 Therefore, the optimization problem cannot be carried out using SDP or gradient-based optimization algorithms.
-To overcome this problem, we optimize $p_{err}$ using the Complex simultaneous perturbation stochastic approximation (CSPSA) \cite{Utreras,Zambrano}, a gradient-free algorithm.
+To overcome this problem, we optimize $p_{err}$ using the Complex simultaneous perturbation stochastic approximation (CSPSA) \cite{Utreras,Zambrano,https://doi.org/10.48550/arxiv.2203.06044}, a gradient-free algorithm.
 This is based on the iterative rule

 where ${\bm z}_k$ is a complex vector in the control parameter space at the $k$-th iteration, $a_k$ is a positive gain coefficient, and ${\bm g}_{k}$ is an approximation of the gradient of the figure of merit $f({\bm z})$ whose components are given by